dojo/dojo/testsDOH/_base/loader/i18n-exhaustive/test-instructions.md

 i18n-test/build-test-targets.sh accomplishes this task automatically.

 A unit test html page is constructed at i18n-test/unit.html.
 Given a query string, it will load a particular loader and exercise a particular set of modules.
+Its contents must be uncommented before running the tests.

 Finally, the DOH test dojo/testsDOH/_base/i18nExhaustive runs all the various combinations.